Solve each inequality. Give the solution set using interval notation.

 Critical Points and Sign Analysis

 Critical points are values that make the numerator or denominator zero, dividing the number line into intervals.
-By testing values in each interval, you determine the sign of the rational expression, which helps identify where the inequality holds true.
+By testing points in each interval, you determine the sign of the rational expression, which helps identify where the inequality holds true.

 Recommended video: